tuxmarrento/bash-guide_pt-br/README.md

 Use  `-X` or `--request` to specify which method you would like invoke (GET, POST, DELETE, ...).
 Use `-d <data>` or `--data <data>` to POST data on given URL.

 ## 1.5.
-Process Monitoring Operations
+Operações de Monitoramento de Processos

 <table>
    <tr>